Falling ball viscometer: a precise method for analyzing fluid viscosity

 The falling ball viscometer is widely used in many sectors where viscosity is a critical parameter:

-viscosity control guarantees the stability of formulations and optimizes the performance of final products.
+In these areas, controlling viscosity ensures the stability of formulations and optimizes the performance of final products.

 Léa Géréec